On Feb, 26 2021

 A WFM analyst that focuses only on one or two performance metrics – If you have a WFM analyst on your team that swears by a metric or two as the genesis for all their decisions, it may be time to reevaluate this approach.
 Modern WFM software, especially when aligned with solutions like an automatic call distribution (ACD) system, opens up new and unique datapoints that can significantly align and alter approaches to intraday management, scheduling, and forecasting.

-The WFM employee is overestimating the impact of technology changes – Lastly, a common indicator an employee is slowing efficiency and growth is when they focus on the negatives instead of the positives when it comes to change.
+The WFM employee is overestimating the impact of technology changes – Lastly, a common indicator an employee is slowing call center efficiency and growth is when they focus on the negatives instead of the positives when it comes to change.
 If you’re hearing “it’s a lot of work” or “this manual way is fine” when topics of change are brought up, it’s a pretty clear indicator this employee may be holding your contact center back.

 In short, your workforce management analyst or team should be driving innovation within your contact center, not resisting it.
-This role needs to be creative with how they approach agent work habits in order to maximize efficiency.
+This role needs to be creative with how they approach agent work habits in order to maximize call center efficiency.
 If they aren’t, it can lead to higher costs and decreased agent satisfaction – a dangerous combination that often results in unhappy customers.